SERVICE · AI COPILOT

 How fast do we see ROI, and how do we prove it works?

-We ship a first usable assistant in roughly 5–6 weeks and deliberately focus on one high-value scenario so you get a measurable, evidence-backed result—lower support response time, shorter new-hire ramp, or fewer internal questions, for example.
-We define success metrics with you from week one and let the continuous-evaluation data make the case, not gut feel.
+A first usable assistant ships in roughly 5 to 6 weeks, and we focus on one high-value scenario so you get a result you can take to the board this quarter: lower support response time, shorter new-hire ramp, fewer internal questions.
+We set the success metrics with you in week one and let the evaluation data make the case, not gut feel.

 How is FDE on-site delivery different from a typical consulting rollout?

-FDE means real engineers embed in your team to write the code, connect the systems, and tune the quality—not hand over a slide deck and leave.
-We work shoulder to shoulder with your IT, legal, and business teams on the hardest parts—data access and permissions—get the Copilot to a launch-ready state, and leave behind an evaluation mechanism you can keep iterating on.
+FDE means real engineers embed in your team to write the code, connect the systems, and tune the quality.
+No slide deck, no leaving.
+We work shoulder to shoulder with your IT, legal, and business teams on the hardest part, data access and permissions, get the Copilot to a launch-ready state, and leave behind an evaluation mechanism your team can keep running.